If E.T. didn’t phone home, he’d be hiding out in Moab rock climbing. Find out why this otherworldly destination tops most climbers’ best-of lists.

 It needs noting that many formations are off-limits to climbers, especially Delicate Arch.
 Ask the rangers at the visitor center if you are unsure which areas are no-climb zones.
 Also, white chalk is illegal in Arches National Park.
 Use rock-colored chalk, which you can purchase at any gear store in town.

 Not much needs to be said about Castle Valley as climbing lure is rife with amazing history in this must-visit location.
-Located only a half-hour east of Moab along River Rd (UT HWY 128), a visitor to the Moab area has access to some of the most majestic towers in the US.
+Located only a half-hour east of Moab along River Rd (UT HWY 128), a visitor to the Moab area has access to some of the most majestic towers in the US, on par with the climbing in Devil’s Tower.
 The view along the famous skyline of Castleton Tower, the Rectory, The Priest and the Sister Superior group stand in many climbers’ minds as the embodiment of rock climbing.
 Routes such as the North Chimney and the Kor-Ingalls (one of America’s 50 classics) on Castleton and Fine Jade on The Rectory are the mains draws here.
 Jah Man on Sister Superior is also up there on my list of favorites.

 Just a bit further up the road stands the strange outcropping towers of the Fishers.
 People talk about The Fisher Towers with both disdain and awe.
 The towers are comprised of disturbingly soft sandstone and coated in a layer of mud (that you’ll be finding on your gear a year later), but keep climbers coming back because they offer some of the most spectacular summits of any towers anywhere.